DiSavio/TimbroImages/README.md

 # 📸 Timbro Images

-**Timbro Images** is a self-hosted image search and file management web application inspired by the core functionality of Google Images.
+**Timbro Images** is a self-hosted image search and file management web application inspired by the core functionality of Google Photos.
 Built for personal/family use, this app allows searching, uploading, and organizing image files, all running securely on your own server infrastructure.

 ---